 NHMA supports allowing municipalities to implement measures to foster economic development which allows for the preservation and creation of jobs and vitality within our communities.

-- Legislation that allows for local adoption of more options and more flexibility to provide incentives for economic recovery and development;
+- Legislation that allows for local adoption of more options and more flexibility to provide incentives for economic recovery and development; and,

 - Expansion and more flexibility of state tax credit and exemption programs to foster economic recovery, development, and vitality.